 Result: Adds glitz to your project in a minimum of one coat.
 Note that this shows up great on dark surfaces.

-It’s hard to explain how beautiful it is until you see it with your own eyes, and run your hand along it.
+It’s hard to explain this formula is until you see it with your own eyes, and run your hand along it.
 I think it’s an amazing finish for furniture, especially a vintage item that you want to protect.

 Result: VERY flat (no shine) and soft to the touch.
 No brushstrokes.

-Mod Podge Dimensional Magic: Traditional resins give you a hard, varnish finish but are toxic and require mixing – not Dimensional Magic!
+Traditional resins give you a hard, varnish finish but are toxic and require mixing – not Dimensional Magic!
 This product adds an epoxy-like finish to jewelry and paper crafts and dries clear.
 You can layer Dimensional Magic on top of itself (let it dry between layers).
-This formula comes in Clear, Gold Glitter and Silver Glitter.
+This formula comes in Clear and Glitter (if you can find it).

 Result: A opaque photo transfer with a slick feel to the surface (you can decoupage over the top).

-Mod Podge Stiffy: I get a lot of laughs about the name of this product, but stiffening is EXACTLY what it does!
+I get a lot of laughs about the name of this product, but stiffening fabric is EXACTLY what it does!
 And I tell you, I love Stiffy.
 It’s not used for decoupaging or gluing anything down – not a top coat either.

 Instead, you simply dip items into Stiffy and it . . . stiffens them.
 Before you ask why you’d want to do that, check out my doily bowls.
 I have a lot of projects planned with Stiffy that I can’t wait to try.